 As usual, there were a lot of creative submissions, and it was very hard to pick just one.
-But, in the end, there is only one prize, and we're going to award it to what I think was one of the more clever takes on the AP logo.
 Read More

 The 8th Android Police book giveaway is now over, and we've picked the winners.
 A copy of Teach Yourself Android Application Development In 24 Hours (2nd ed.) will be shipped to each of the following readers, as selected by informIT:

 Congratulations, guys - all of you will be contacted by informIT for your information and shipped a brand new copy of Teach Yourself Android Application Development In 24 Hours (2nd ed.).
 Read More

 Wow, you guys sure like Android figurines - with almost 1,100 entries, the giveaway post is now our most commented post ever.
 After letting a whirlwind of randomness and chaos work its magic on the list of entries, I'm now ready to congratulate the following folks who will be getting a free figurine from VinylFigurines.com shipped to their doorsteps: